 Information on the selection criteria for allocation of places in the readers’ course is available below.

-Applications for the 2019 September readers’ course must be made on the application form and all documentation must be received by close of business 1 March 2019.
+Applications for the 2020 September Readers' Course must be made on the application form and all documentation must be received by close of business 1 February 2020.

 A new program for the women students of the Legal Training Institute (LTI) was conducted in 2015 by the Victorian Bar in partnership with the LTI and with the support of the Papua New Guinea - Australia Law and Justice Partnership (PALJP).
 The program, entitled, Empowering Women in the Law in PNG, was rolled out across the weekend of 11-12 July 2015.
 The program was developed with a focus on building confidence in and empowering women entering the PNG legal profession.